-Between 2011 and 2013 drill programs on Deception Mountain discovered and outlined a well mineralized zone at the RC prospect that remains open in extent.
-Approximately one kilometre to the north and south of the RC prospect, positive results were also obtained from the BK and BN zones, respectively.
+Between 2011 and 2013 drill programs on Deception Mountain discovered and outlined a well mineralized zone at the RC prospect.
+Approximately one kilometre to the north and south, positive results were also obtained from the BK and BN zones, respectively.
 At the BN, F12-27 returned three separate intervals; 4.1 metres of 1.78% W03, 14.8 metres of 4.0% W03, and 24.0 metres of 0.79% W03.
 This hole is thought to be one of the best tungsten drill results worldwide from a recent new discovery.
-Due to the gentle dip to the mineralized zones, the true thickness is estimated at approximately 90-95% of the reported drill width.
+Due to the gentle dip of the mineralized zones, the true thickness is estimated at approximately 90% of the reported drill widths.